Milia vs Whiteheads vs Sebaceous Hyperplasia: How to Tell Them Apart

 • Sebaceous hyperplasia: soft yellow bump, 2 to 4 mm, with a tiny central dimple.

-Small white or light-colored bumps on the face look more alike than they actually are.
-A pearly milium, an inflamed whitehead, and a soft yellow sebaceous hyperplasia bump can all show up on the same cheek in the same week, and most people cannot tell them apart from the bathroom mirror.
-The wrong call leads to picking, squeezing, and infection on the benign three, and a delayed dermatologist visit on the one that matters most.
+Get the call wrong and the cost is real: picking, squeezing, and infection on the harmless three, or a delayed dermatologist visit on the one that matters most.
+Small white or light-colored bumps on the face look more alike than they are.
+A pearly milium, an inflamed whitehead, and a soft yellow sebaceous hyperplasia bump can all show up on the same cheek in the same week, and most people cannot separate them from the bathroom mirror.

-The misidentification problem is not just cosmetic.
-Three of the four conditions on this page are completely benign.
-The fourth, basal cell carcinoma, is a slow growing skin cancer that loves the exact same parts of the face where milia and sebaceous hyperplasia appear: under the eyes, on the cheek, on the temple, on the nose.
-Early BCC can look like a pearly, slightly translucent bump that a confident reader could easily mistake for a stubborn milium.
-That is the reason this article exists with four rows in the table instead of three.
+Three of the four conditions here are completely benign.
+The fourth, basal cell carcinoma, is a slow growing skin cancer that favors the exact parts of the face where milia and sebaceous hyperplasia appear: under the eyes, on the cheek, on the temple, on the nose.
+Early on it can look like a pearly, slightly translucent bump that a confident reader could easily mistake for a stubborn milium.
+That is why the table below has four rows, not three.

-If you are not sure what is causing your bumps in the first place, the milia under the eyes guide is the right next click.
-If the identification is the question, keep reading.
+If you are not yet sure what is causing your bumps, the milia under the eyes guide is the right next click.
+If identification is the question, keep reading.

 Side by side: the 4-condition comparison table

-Read this once, then we will walk through the cues in plain English.
-The milia column is highlighted because the rest of this cluster goes deeper into that condition.
-The basal cell carcinoma column is marked in red because it is the one row on this page that is not a candidate for any at-home pathway.
+The center of the bump, its color, and whether it bleeds sort these four faster than anything else.
+Read the table once, then we will walk through the cues in plain English.
+The milia column is highlighted because the rest of this cluster goes deeper on it.
+The basal cell carcinoma column is marked in red because it is the one row on this page that is never a candidate for an at-home pathway.

 Trait Milia Whitehead Sebaceous hyperplasia Basal cell carcinoma (mimic)